 2. Using CBD to Relieve Your Dog's Tracheal Discomfort

-• CBD oil may also help with some of the emotional distress associated with tracheal issues.
+- CBD oil may also help with emotional distress related to coughing and airway issues.

 How to Use CBD to Help Collapsed Trachea